 Network Security with OpenSSL

-Lastly I hope the steps from the article to generate self signed certificates using openssl on Linux was helpful.
+Lastly I hope the steps from the article to generate self signed certificates and install ssl certificates using openssl on Linux was helpful.
 So, let me know your suggestions and feedback using the comment section.